The Oldest Saloon in Washington

 The mahogany Old Bar is a copy of the bar at the F Street location, which had rotted beyond repair.
 In an alcove near the bar and foyer, paintings by Kamil Kubik show the Ebbitt at its prior F Street location.
 The three carved glass panels separating the Old Bar from the Main Dining Room were done by Charles B. Shefts, who carved the mirrors and windows as well.
 The panels depict the Treasury, the Capitol, and the White House.

-Around the corner from the Old Bar is the famous Oyster Bar, featuring paintings by marine artist Peter Egeli and Chesapeake Bay watercolorist J. Robert Burnell.
+Around the corner from the Main Bar is the famous Oyster Bar, featuring paintings by marine artist Peter Egeli and Chesapeake Bay watercolor-ist J. Robert Burnell.
 The Oyster Bar features an array of exceptional oysters and winning wines from the annual Old Ebbitt Grill International Wines for Oysters Competition.

-Up the marble stairs to the left of the foyer is the newest addition to the Ebbitt, the Corner Bar.
-This federal-style room is reminiscent of a downtown club with the spirit of the Chesapeake Bay.
+On the left of the foyer and up the five marble stairs is the Corner Bar.
+This federal-style room is reminiscent of a downtown club with spirit of the Chesapeake Bay.
 Paintings of waterfowl hunting by Richmond, Virginia artist Claiborne D. Gregory, Jr. and a museum-quality collection of decoys convey the relaxed and timeless comfort and camaraderie of an Eastern Shore hunt club.

 No tour of the restaurant is complete without a glimpse into the handsome private dining room downstairs.
-The Cabinet Room features six paintings of game birds by Robin Hill, one of the world's most distinguished bird painters.
+The Cabinet Room features six paintings of game birds by Australian-born (and longtime Georgetown resident) Robin Hill, one of the world’s most distinguished bird painters and artists.

 Frequently Asked Questions